Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

-January, The fifth South African Communist Party National Conference takes place underground in Johannesburg.
-This Conference adopts a new Party Programme, ‘The Road to South African Freedom’ an elaborate policy document which Bram Fischer (who is acting chairman of the central committee of the SACP) helps to draft.
-In the pre-Conference period Dadoo studies the draft and makes suggestions and amendments
+The fifth SACP National Conference takes place underground in Johannesburg.
+This Conference adopts a new Party Programme, The Road to South African Freedom an elaborate policy document which Bram Fischer (who is acting chairman of the central committee of the SACP) helps to draft.
+In the pre-Conference period Dadoo studies the draft and makes suggestions and amendments.

 1963 – 1964

+Brian Percy Bunting is prohibited from publishing while writing for Spark.
 Dennis Goldberg is served with a stringent banning order from the South African government.

 Joe Slovo and J.B.
 Marks leave South Africa to try and get support from various African states.

 The External Central Committee of the SACP holds a conference in Moscow.

-Specialized training in guerilla warfare is organized for the higher levels of the ANC and SACP leadership, including Oliver Tambo, Moses Kotane, Duma Nokwer, Joe Slovo and Ambrose Makiwane.
+Bram Fischer, along with 11 others, is arrested for being a member of the banned SACP.
+Specialized training in guerrilla warfare is organized for the higher levels of the ANC and SACP leadership, including Oliver Tambo, Moses Kotane, Duma Nokwe, Joe Slovo and Ambrose Makiwane.

+Bram Fischer is found guilty of violating the Suppression of Communism Act and conspiring to commit sabotage, leading to a conviction of life imprisonment.
 The SACP operates from underground.
 Its structures within South Africa effectively collapse.
-JB Marks assumes Chairmanship of the Party externally, with Moses Kotane as General Secrertary
+JB Marks assumes Chairmanship of the Party externally, with Moses Kotane as General Secretary.

 Bram Fischer is awarded the Lenin Peace Prize.

-January, The South African Communist Party Central Committee meeting takes place in Moscow.
-The meeting critically assesses the internal situation of the SACP in the country following the arrest of Fischer when contact with members became increasingly difficult
+The SACP Central Committee meeting takes place in Moscow.
+The meeting critically assesses the internal situation of the SACP in the country following the arrest of Fischer.
+Contact with members in the country becomes increasingly difficult.

-At the first formal meeting of the African National Congress and South African Communist Party, after Morogoro, Tambo speaking on behalf of the African National Congress calls the ANC and South African Communist Party “two pillars” of the struggle.
+At the first formal meeting of the ANC and the SACP after the Morogoro Conference, Tambo, speaking on behalf of the ANC, calls the ANC and SACP “two pillars” of the struggle.
 Slovo and Dadoo are present at this meeting.